minio/docs-k8s/source/tutorials/manage-minio-tenant.rst

    * - Argument
      - Description

-   * - :mc-cmd:`minio-tenant-1 <kubectl minio tenant create TENANT_NAME>`
+   * - :mc-cmd:`minio-tenant-1 <kubectl minio tenant expand TENANT_NAME>`
-     - The name of the MinIO Tenant which the command creates.
+     - The name of the MinIO Tenant which the command expands with the new pool.

-   * - :mc-cmd-option:`~kubectl minio tenant create servers`
+   * - :mc-cmd-option:`~kubectl minio tenant expand servers`
-     - The number of ``minio`` servers to deploy across the Kubernetes cluster.
+     - The number of ``minio`` servers to deploy in the new Tenant Pool across the Kubernetes cluster.

-   * - :mc-cmd-option:`~kubectl minio tenant create volumes`
+   * - :mc-cmd-option:`~kubectl minio tenant expand volumes`
-     - The number of volumes in the cluster. :mc:`kubectl minio` determines the number of volumes per server by dividing ``volumes`` by ``servers``.
+     - The number of volumes in the new Tenant Pool. :mc:`kubectl minio` determines the number of volumes per server by dividing ``volumes`` by ``servers``.

-   * - :mc-cmd-option:`~kubectl minio tenant create capacity`
+   * - :mc-cmd-option:`~kubectl minio tenant expand capacity`
-     - The total capacity of the cluster. :mc:`kubectl minio` determines the capacity of each volume by dividing ``capacity`` by ``volumes``.
+     - The total capacity of the Tenant Pool. :mc:`kubectl minio` determines the capacity of each volume by dividing ``capacity`` by ``volumes``.

+   * - :mc-cmd-option:`~kubectl minio tenant expand storage-class`
+     - The Kubernetes ``StorageClass`` to use when creating each PVC.

-   * - :mc-cmd-option:`~kubectl minio tenant create namespace`
+   * - :mc-cmd-option:`~kubectl minio tenant expand namespace`
-     - The Kubernetes namespace in which to deploy the MinIO Tenant.
+     - The Kubernetes namespace of the existing MinIO Tenant to which to add the new Tenant pool.

 3) Validate the Expanded MinIO Tenant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~